Sugar Babies (musical): Productions

 The revue subsequently had a short-lived National tour which starred Carol Channing and Robert Morse, from August through November 1980.
 The 1982 Bus and Truck Tour starred Eddie Bracken and Jaye P. Morgan (who was succeeded by Mimi Hines).
 The 2nd National Tour, in 1984 and 1985, reunited Rooney and Miller.

+A revival of the show, "Sugar Babies 2", which would have starred Jerry Lewis, Chita Rivera and Rip Taylor, was planned for the fall of 1991, but ultimately did not happen.

 Concept

 Norman Abbott, nephew of famed straight man Bud Abbott, inherited his uncle's "treasure trove of burlesque material, including written gags, props, music, and posters."
 Inspired, the younger Abbott and his wife had an idea: